 Tightening Methods

 The asperities of surfaces subjected to frictional sliding during assembly, such as during conventional torque tightening, tend to shear and flatten thereby producing more embedding during assembly and leaving less to take place after tightening.
-It is therefore recommended that tightening methods that do not induce frictional sliding (e.g. hydraulic tensioning) be avoided unless galling (excessive friction resulting in localized welding) or a uniform pull down are overriding considerations.
+In cases where embedding becomes critical (e.g. galling due to excessive friction resulting in localized welding), it is recommended to consider tightening methods that do not induce frictional sliding (e.g. hydraulic tensioning).

 Retightening

 The magnitude of embedding preload loss can be greatly reduced in critical cases by torque tightening, loosening and retightening several times.
-However, attention should be given to the reduction of self-locking torque due to multiple tightening cycles (see Subsection 12.7.312.6.3).
+However, it is important to give attention to the reduction of self-locking torque due to multiple tightening cycles (see Section 12.7.3).

 Hard Clamped Material